ISO 3166-1: Coding

-Current codes

-Officially assigned code elements
+Codes

-The following is a complete ISO 3166-1 encoding list of the countries which are assigned official codes.
-It is listed in alphabetical order by the country's English short name used by the ISO 3166/MA.
+The complete ISO 3166-1 list of countries and their assigned codes, listed in alphabetical order by the country's English short name used by the ISO 3166/MA:

-Note: Each country's alpha-2 code is linked to more information about the assignment of its code elements.
+Each country's alpha-2 code is linked to more information about the assignment of its code elements.

 Reserved and user-assigned code elements

-Besides the officially assigned codes, code elements may be expanded by using either reserved codes or user-assigned codes.
+The officially assigned code elements may be expanded by using either reserved codes or user-assigned codes.